For every champion, there's an inevitable dynasty question.

 Here's our initial power rankings of the season, and starting Friday we'll take an in-depth look at every team's offseason outlook, one per day starting with the Houston Texans and finishing with the Seattle Seahawks, leading us into the start of free agency on March 11:

 They finished last season on such a bad note.
 They need to resign offensive tackle Jared Veldheer and defensive lineman Lamarr Houston, or there are even more holes to fill.
 The great news is they're finally out of salary-cap prison, with a projected $63 million in cap space, according to Sportrac.
 Let's see how well they use it.

 31. Jacksonville Jaguars

-The third pick of the NFL draft should produce a much-needed quarterback.
+The third pick should produce a much-needed quarterback.
 That's a necessary step.
 They also have gobs of salary-cap space to fill some holes.

 29. Minnesota Vikings

 The offense wasn't good, the defense wasn't good, Jared Allen is a free agent and Adrian Peterson isn't going to be in his prime forever.
 Like many teams drafting in the top 10, getting the right quarterback will define their offseason grade.

 28. New York Giants